25prabhu10/notes/docs/Concepts/AWS/AWS_ECS.md

 - A Capacity Provider is used in association with a cluster to determine the infrastructure that a task runs on
   - For ECS and Fargate users, the FARGATE and FARGATE_SPOT capacity providers are added automatically
   - For Amazon ECS on EC2, you need to associate the capacity provider with an auto-scaling group
-- When you run a task or a service, you define a capacity provider strategy, to prioritize in which provider to run.
+- When you run a task or a service, you define a capacity provider strategy, to prioritize in which provider to run
 - This allows the capacity provider to automatically provision infrastructure for you

 ## ECS Data Volumes - EC2 Task Strategies